Level 3 Diploma in Music Production

 If you’re an aspiring music producer looking for some expert ‘hands-on’ training, then the Diploma in Music Production can help turn your passion for music into a career.

-This one-year practical and vocational course is suitable for anyone wishing to become involved in a range of commercial music applications, including mixing, recording and composing for media.
+This intensive one-year practical and vocational course is suitable for anyone wishing to become involved in a range of commercial and creative music applications including mixing, recording and composing for media.
 It will teach you essential production tools and techniques and help you to develop your own musical production style, build your confidence and communication skills and help you to find gainful employment within the music industry.

-At BIMM Institute London, you’ll have the opportunity to learn in a creative environment where you’ll develop strong connections with fellow aspiring musicians and will be guided by your lecturers and prominent music industry professionals to help steer you towards your future career or study goals.
+At BIMM Institute London you’ll have the opportunity to learn in a vibrant and creative environment where you’ll develop strong connections with fellow musicians across the other Diploma pathways and will be guided by your lecturers and prominent music industry professionals to steer you towards your future career or study goals.